mithril-security/aicert/README.md

 > Note, the training process might take a while, depending on your input model and the training dataset.

-2. AICert will then create the hashes of the 'software bill of materials'.
+2. AICert will then create the hashes of the _software bill of materials_.
 This includes:
 + The user dataset
 + The input model
 + The output model